ChrisRu/beight-api/README.md

       `docker-compose build`

+4. Everything should work now :)

+      Next up: running the dev server

+# Running

-4. Start the containers
+1. Start the containers

       Start the containers by running the following command inside the root folder:

       `docker-compose up`

-5. Everything should work now :)
+2. Done :)

+      You can now edit the files and the server will automatically restart when a file changes.
+      Press CTRL+C to exit.